With its sights on Apple, China smartphone maker Xiaomi unveils first tablet

 BEIJING Chinese budget smartphone maker Xiaomi unveiled on Thursday its first tablet, expanding its product lineup to directly challenge established rivals Samsung Electronics Co Ltd and Apple Inc.

-The Mi Pad, which comes in six colours, will have a 7.9 inch screen, the same size as an iPad Mini.
+The Mi Pad, which comes in six colors, will have a 7.9 inch screen, the same size as an iPad Mini.

 Like other tablets, it comes equipped with wireless internet, front and back cameras and a built-in memory capacity of 16 gigabytes or 64 gigabytes.
 But it is priced cheaper than comparable iPad Mini and Samsung Galaxy Tab models at 1,499 yuan ($240) for the smaller version.